-Design thinking is an ideology and a process of creative innovation that puts the main focus on the end-user and the way they perceive the interaction with the design of a product.
-This way of thinking about design is very human-centered, and all decisions and actions are aimed at understanding the end-user’s ways of thinking, in order to deliver the best end-product possible.
+Design thinking is an ideology and a process of creative innovation that puts the main focus on the end-user and the way they perceive the interaction with a product or service.
+This way of thinking is very human-centered, and all decisions and actions are aimed at understanding the end-user’s ways of thinking, in order to deliver the best end-product possible.

 Customer-centric approach, empathy, and intuition

-The success of your end-product relies on the extent to which your product is aligned with the ideals and needs of the people who are going to use it.
+The success of your end-product relies on the extent to which your product is aligned with the needs of the people who are going to use it.
 All steps within the process of software development are executed from a customer’s perspective, rather than a company’s perspective.
 In order to be able to think like your target audience, you’ll need a special recipe of empathy and intuition.
 Empathy is crucial for understanding the end-user and materializing their needs into a sleek design and satisfying user experience.
 Next to that, intuition is essential for filling the gaps that remain after the input of your target audience.
-This intuition is based on your experience with similar projects in the past, your knowledge about (design) practices and its potentials, and your ability to provide your own input, closely aligning with the vision of the end-user.
+This intuition is based on your experience with similar projects in the past, your knowledge about (design) practices and their potential, and your own ability to provide valuable input, closely aligning with the vision of the end-user.

-The five phases involved in the process of design thinking form a crucial framework of trial and error.
-That framework eventually provides the entire team involved in the process of product development with sufficient information to pick the right solution and create a viable end-product for the end-user, successfully competing with possible competitors.
+The five phases involved in the process of design thinking form a crucial framework of trial and validation.
+That framework eventually provides the entire team involved in the process of product development with sufficient information to pick the right solution and create a viable end-product for the end-user, successfully competing with and staying ahead of possible competitors.
 Important to keep in mind is the fact that the separate stages of the design thinking process aren’t bound to a specific order.
 They are intertwined with other phases and are repeated iteratively.
-It’s not a step-by-step manual you follow to reach an end-stage.
-The phases should be seen as different elements that contribute to the process of a project, rather than a leading guide.
+This is not a step-by-step manual you follow to reach an end-stage.
+Instead, the phases should be seen as different elements that contribute to the process of a project, rather than a leading guide.